 Tradition is the keyword for the Suburban's new styling: it's a highly angular, creased-and-pressed look.
 Still, GM says the design is more aerodynamic than the 2007-2014 Suburban.
 The interior's where the conservative movement takes a breather: it's a suavely sculpted place, with a large touchscreen interface for audio controls, and a curved console countering the square-jawed exterior.
-In person, the new interior looks and feels markedly more up-scale than the previous generation's, particularly in LTZ models, where it moves beyond even the previous Escalade's quality and appearance.
+In person, the new interior looks markedly more up-scale than the previous generation's, particularly in LTZ models, where it moves beyond even the previous Escalade's quality and appearance.

 There's just one powertrain on tap for the 2015 model year--no six-cylinder, no hybrid drivetrains, not even the new 6.2-liter V-8 found in the companion 2015 GMC Yukon Denali.
-The Suburban gets the same 5.3-liter V-8 found in the Silverado; its output of 355 horsepower and 383 pound-feet of torque is channeled through a six-speed automatic, to either the rear wheels or all four wheels.
-The new engine is rated for more power output than the previous version, and it feels strong in the new Suburban, offering plenty of acceleration for freeway mergers, long mountain climbs, and passing maneuvers.
+The Suburban finds its motivation from the same 5.3-liter V-8 that does duty in Chevy's Silverado; its output of 355 horsepower and 383 pound-feet of torque is channeled through a six-speed automatic, turning either the rear or all four wheels.
+The new engine is rated for more power output than the previous version and it feels up to the task in the new Suburban, producing drama-free freeway mergers, easy mountain climbs, and effortless passing maneuvers.

 Electric power steering also helps improve gas-mileage figures, as does a stronger frame with more high-strength steel--which also gives the Suburban a stiffer body structure, GM claims.
 Electric power steering is often criticized for a lack of feel, but in a vehicle like the Suburban, sports car-like feel is largely unnecessary, and Chevy makes the most of the ability to deliver effortless steering forces at any speed.
 The suspension--like the Silverado--remains a leaf-spring design in the rear, though the Suburban LTZ can be ordered with Magnetic Ride Control, a sophisticated setup that uses magnetically charged fluid to change suspension damping rates.
 When equipped with the MRC package, the Suburban's ride quality is remarkable, smooth and supple, yet with even better control of the large body than you'll find in the already capable standard suspension.
 The Suburban can tow up to 8,500 pounds.